Frequently Asked Questions (FAQ's)

 the opportunity to collaborate, communicate and research on a global level in real

-The technology won’t replace the explicit teaching of concepts or the interaction
+The technology will not replace the explicit teaching of concepts or the interaction

 between the teacher and the students.
 Its purpose is to enhance the method and